t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 The authority identifies an entity that governs part of the namespace, such as the server "www.example.org" in the "https" scheme.
 A hostname (e.g., a fully qualified domain name) or an IP address literal, potentially followed by a transport layer port number, are usually used for the authority component.
 The path and query contain data to identify a resource within the scope of the scheme-dependent naming authority (i.e., "http://www.example.org/" is a different authority than "https://www.example.org").
-The fragment allows to refer to some portion of the resource, such as a Record in a SenML Pack ({{Section 9 of RFC8428}}).
+The fragment allows referring to some portion of the resource, such as a Record in a SenML Pack ({{Section 9 of RFC8428}}).
 However, fragments are processed only at client side and not sent on the wire.
 {{?RFC8820}} provides more details on URI design and ownership with best current practices for establishing URI structures, conventions, and formats.